Korean Peninsula, Asia/Pacific

 Intercontinental ballistic missile range: Claim the ability to hit anywhere in the USA.
 This was shown by the demonstrations of Hwasong-12, Hwasong-14 and Hwasong-15.

-- This is the most potent form of nuclear blast where an atomic detonation is boosted by a secondary fusion process creating a far bigger explosion
+Thermonuclear Weapons: September 2017: the largest nuclear test took place at the Punggye-ri test site.
+The explosive power, ranged from 100-370 kilotons.
+Making the test 6 times more powerful than the bomb dropped on Hiroshima (1945).
+This is the most potent form of nuclear blast where an atomic detonation is boosted by a secondary fusion process creating a far bigger explosion.

 North Korea has rescinded peaceful talks with South Korea.
 It is also antagonistic with the United States and Japan due to their nuclear program and their refusal to denuclearize.
 Kim Jong-un has continued to support the development of this program regardless of the external opposition.
 In 2018, he invited President Donald Trump to discuss possible negotiations, however no solution was agreed upon.
 The relationship between North Korea and the USA has remained volatile ever since.